Exploring EIC Grants for your UK SME? Start here.

 ✅ At the right stage of development

-Pathfinder, Transition and Accelerator are very prescriptive about the stages of technological development they are willing to support, and the level of advancement your innovation should reach after you finish your project.
+Pathfinder, Transition Accelerator, and the Advanced Innovation Challenges scheme are very prescriptive about the stages of technological development they are willing to support, and the level of advancement your innovation should reach after you finish your project.

 Before applying, make sure you familiarise yourself with the Technology Readiness Level framework.
 Developed by NASA in the 1970s, TRLs are used extensively by awarding bodies across the world, including the EIC, Innovate UK and Britain’s National Institute for Health and Care Research (NIHR)